-Her hypothesis was, when a task is unfinished, the brain keeps it in a kind of active memory, so it’s easier to access.
+Her hypothesis was, when a task’s unfinished, the brain keeps it in a kind of active memory, so it’s easier to access.

-The inference here is your brain often works away in the background on something, even when you’re not working directly on it.
+The inference here is your brain often works away on something in the background, even when you’re not working directly on it.
 It’s what creates those “a-ha” moments you get at weird times.
 In the shower.
 Out walking.
 Waking up in the middle of the night.
 The answer to that problem you’d been stuck on in that meeting, that workshop is suddenly obvious.
 It’s not magic.
 It’s the Zeigarnik effect.

-We like the idea of this a lot, because you can use it as a productivity hack.
+We like this idea a lot, because you can use it as a productivity hack.
 Plus, it’s also a great way to make better group decisions.

 Use the Zeigarnik effect as a productivity hack